 In December 2007, the FASB issued EITF 07-1, Accounting for Collaborative Arrangements Related to the Development and Commercialization of Intellectual Property (EITF 07-1), that prohibits companies from applying the equity method of accounting to activities performed outside a separate legal entity by a virtual joint venture.
 Instead, revenues and costs incurred with third parties in connection with the collaborative arrangement should be presented gross or net by the collaborators based on the criteria in EITF No. 99-19, Reporting Revenue Gross as a Principal versus Net as an Agent, and other applicable accounting literature.
 EITF 07-1 should be applied to collaborative arrangements in existence at the date of adoption using a modified retrospective method that requires reclassification in all periods presented for those arrangements still in effect at the transition date, unless that application is impracticable.
-EITF 07-1 is effective for our company beginning on January 1, 2009.
-Our company currently collaborates with certain research institutions to identify and pursue promising pre-clinical programs.
-We have negotiated rights to develop and commercialize these product candidates.
-Our company is in the process of studying the potential financial statement impact of adopting EITF 07-1.
+EITF 07-1 is effective for the Company beginning on January 1, 2009.
+The Company currently collaborates with cretain research institutions to identify and pursue promising pre-clinical programs.
+The Company has negotiated rights to develop and commercialize these product candidates.
+The Company is in the process of studying the potential financial statement impact of adopting EITF 07-1.